pedrorosas82/deliveryservice/README.md

 To use a database filled with some example data, please copy the files under the folder "database-init" to the folder "DeliveryService.WebApi\App_Data".

-Start the application and enjoy.
+Start the application and use a tool of your choice to build queries to the API.
+My favorite one is Postman.

 # API Examples

-GET /api/routes - get all routes
+GET /api/v1/routes - get all routes

-GET /api/routes/origin/1/destination/2 - get all routes from point 1 to point 2
+GET /api/v1/routes/origin/2/destination/4 - get all routes from point 1 to point 2

-POST /api/routes - save new route
+POST /api/v1/routes - save new route

-PUT /api/routes - update existing route
+PUT /api/v1/routes - update existing route

-DEL /api/routes/1 - delete route 1
+DEL /api/v1/routes/3 - delete route 1

-GET /api/points - get all points
+GET /api/v1/points - get all points

-POST /api/points - save new points
+POST /api/v1/points - save new points

-PUT /api/points - update existing points
+PUT /api/v1/points - update existing points

-DEL /api/points/1 - delete point 1
+DEL /api/v1/points/1 - delete point 1